rodrigomedeirosbrazil/esp-portatec/README.md

 2. Open a web browser and navigate to `http://192.168.4.1`
 3. Use the web interface to control your device

+## Filesystem Management

+If you need to clear the device's filesystem, you can use the following PlatformIO commands:

+1.  **Erase the flash:** This command will wipe the entire flash memory of the device, including the filesystem.

+    ```bash
+    pio run -t erase -e esp01
+    ```

+2.  **Upload the filesystem image:** After erasing the flash, you need to upload the new filesystem image, which contains the web interface files.

+    ```bash
+    pio run -t uploadfs -e esp01
+    ```

 ## Security Features

 - Password-protected access point